CHH/gridsome-source-rss/README.md

 ### typeName

-Type name of the collection.
+Type name of the collection, defaults to `FeedNode`.

 ### parser